sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 If you find any mistake, or you have any suggeston, feel free to contact me and I'll update this guide.

 If you make a cable car asset that is compatible with my mod, send me a message so I can put your workshop asset link in the mod description.

-If you make a cable car asset with rotor shader and would like to share the steps, I can combine it into this guide.